mackenco/password-validator/README.md

 ## Next Steps
  * How frequently does [Common Password List](https://github.com/danielmiessler/SecLists/raw/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt) change?
 Add a flag to pull down the latest version of this to use for the common passwords.
  * Spaces are valid characters, meaning `password 1` is valid (despite `password1` appearing on the common list).
 Should this check for common passwords with whitespace removed?
- * More validation - probe edge cases like malformed pipe input and unresolvable file paths
+ * More validation - probe edge cases like malformed pipe input